The Cherub

 Facing each other over the Ark

 Cherubim reappear at the heart of Israel's most sacred object.
-When God gives Moses instructions for the Ark of the Covenant, he specifies: "make two cherubim out of hammered gold at the ends of the cover...
-The cherubim are to have their wings spread upward, overshadowing the cover with them.
-The cherubim are to face each other, looking toward the cover" (Exodus 25:18-20, NIV).
+When God gives Moses instructions for the Ark of the Covenant, he specifies: "make two cherubim of gold; of hammered work shall you make them, on the two ends of the mercy seat...
+The cherubim shall spread out their wings above, overshadowing the mercy seat with their wings, their faces one to another; toward the mercy seat shall the faces of the cherubim be" (Exodus 25:18-20, RSV-CE).
 Positioned wing to wing over the place where God's presence was said to dwell among his people, the cherubim here again serve a guardian, boundary-marking function — flanking something holy rather than announcing it.

 Where the baby-faced cherub comes from